angelochristian29/HTML_Pong/README.md

 * Game should be winnable and replayable

 ## Final Product
-After downloading game files, player should read instructions at the top of the website.
+After downloading game file, player should read instructions at the top of the website.

 ![](images/Pong_Direction's.png)